A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: CALM in Rsync Systems

-From the previous section we know that every coordination-free specification $\mathcal{N}$ is indeed convergent, i.e., $\mathcal{N} \in \mathbfcal{CN}$.
-But what about communication-freeness?
-As a preliminary answer to this question we can try to give a different reading of the CALM principle, by relating com\-munication-freeness (instead of coordination-freeness) with monotonicity. \begin{pr} Every oblivious specification parallely computing a Datalog query can be made communication-free. \end{pr} \begin{proof} Assume that a proper initial instance \textbf{I} is given.
-Consider first a coordination-free specification $\mathcal{N}$ computing a hashing monotonic query.
-We have already seen in Preposition \ref{pr:communication_free} that a configuration exists which makes $\mathcal{N}$ communication-free.
+\eat{As a preliminary answer to this question we can try to give a different reading of the CALM principle, by relating com\-munication-freedom (instead of coordination-freedom) with monotonicity. \begin{pr} Every oblivious specification parallely computing a datalog query can be made communication-free. \end{pr} }

+So far we have considered coordination-freedom.
+But what about communication-freedom?
+As previously mentioned, we name the class of communication-free queries as \emph{embarrassingly parallel}.

+\begin{definition} Let $\mathcal{L}$ be a language and $\mathcal{Q}$ a $\mathcal{L}$-query. $\mathcal{Q}$ is \emph{embarrassingly parallel} if it is parallelly computable by a specification that can be made communication-free. \end{definition}

+As a preliminary answer to the above question, we can try to give a different reading of the CALM principle, by relating communication-freeness (instead of coordination-freeness) with monotonicity.